 Yes, these cupcakes can be frozen without frosting.
 Freeze for up to 1 month.
 When ready to enjoy, defrost on the countertop overnight.
 Assemble the frosting and pipe it on.

-more fall DESSERT recipes
+🍁 more fall DESSERTs

 If you enjoy pumpkin spice cupcakes, you’ll also love these beautiful bakery-style desserts.
 They’re a wonderful way to celebrate fall, and embrace the aromas and flavors of the season.
 Add them to your recipe collection.